-Ryuuzaki would be ecstatic.
-Raito hated that.
-He disliked Ryuuzaki, but he no longer felt the need to kill him.
-For if he did, the task force--comprised of his father and other men who thought highly of him--might merely commit him to prison for life instead of the death penalty.
+Ryuzaki would be ecstatic.
+Light hated that.
+He disliked Ryuzaki, but he no longer felt the need to kill him.
+For if he did, the task force-comprised of his father and other men who thought highly of him-might merely commit him to prison for life instead of the death penalty.
 That wouldn't do.
-Then he'd be stuck in a cell with some man who could also commit such an infringement on Raito.
-No. Only Ryuuzaki would make sure that he died –and possibly his father if he still felt the way he had during his confinement.
+Then he'd be stuck in a cell with some man who could also commit such an infringement on Light.
+No. Only Ryuzaki would make sure that he died –and possibly his father if he still felt the way he had during his confinement.

 He'd almost forgotten about that.
 He knew he didn't want his father to kill him, but if that was the only way –yes.
 If he admitted to being Kira in front of the entire task force, then his father would almost definitely kill him and then kill himself, like he'd said before.
 If that were so –Light would take the peace of death where he could.

 However –he was also scared.
 He scowled as he realized it.
 He'd become scared of far too much recently.
 He was scared to go outside, afraid to let that happen again, and now scared of death and where he would go if not Heaven or Hell.
 Perhaps Purgatory?
 That was the last conclusion he could think of, the only destination his soul had left.